ndria00/Casper/README.md

 Reminders:
 -  do not break the stratified definition assumption assumed by the ASP(Q) language,
--  do not use aggregates, disjunction, conditional literals or choice rules in the second program of your encoding since they are not supported yet
+-  do not use disjunction or conditional literals in the second program of your encoding since they are not supported yet

 All these restrictions will be removed as soon as possible.